 Filipino-American Flair at The Wooden Table

-“People ask me, 'Why would you put dilis in spaghetti?
+“Why would you put dilis in spaghetti?
 That's so weird.
-Spaghetti is supposed to have ketchup and hot dogs in it, why are you putting dried fish in it?'”
+Spaghetti is supposed to have ketchup and hot dogs in it, why are you putting dried fish in it!”

-Jeff Defensor laughs and slaps the countertop in a glass-windowed prep kitchen overlooking the Plaza Del Sol in Downtown Sunnyvale.
-He’s just served us multiple helpings of his signature Arroz Caldo, layered with spring onions and fried garlic-panko breadcrumbs, and topped with fresh salmon roe in place of patis -- a preparation of a traditional dish that he says encapsulates the culinary goals of his Filipino food venture, The Wooden Table.
+Jeff Defensor laughs and slaps the countertop in a glass-windowed, sterile prep kitchen overlooking the Plaza Del Sol in Downtown Sunnyvale.
+He’s just served us multiple helpings of his signature arrozcaldo, layered with spring onions and fried garlic-panko breadcrumbs, and topped with fresh salmon roe in place of the traditional patis -- an elevated and elegant preparation of a traditional dish that, he says, encapsulates the culinary goals of his Filipino food venture, The Wooden Table.

-“It's fascinating to me that we have all the ingredients in a Filipino kitchen that can translate directly to, say, an Italian dish -- like anchovies or dried salted fish, sardines, spaghetti -- to create a pasta dish similar to what you might find on the Amalfi coast.
-I love to create food like that, the kind that makes you wonder why those ingredients never met in a Filipino dish.”
+“We have all the ingredients in a Filipino kitchen that can translate directly to, say, a high-brow Italian dish -- like anchovies or dried salted fish, sardines, spaghetti -- to create a pasta dish similar to what you might find on the Amalfi coast.
+So that is super authentic to me -- like, I created this, it's based on my experiences, and it's using ingredients from the Filipino kitchen.”

-It’s these personal -- and decidedly Filipino-American -- experiences that Jeff, wife Rosiella Defensor, and friend/businesspartner Aimee Buenviaje felt compelled to build into a menu after they all took a trip to South America.
-They sought to provide diners not just a sense of their tastes as individuals, but an insight into their uniquely Filipino identities.
+It’s these personal experiences as a Filipino-American that Jeff and his wife, Rosellia Defensor, felt compelled to build into their menu after a trip to South America inspired the project’s genesis.
+Despite a relative lack of experience as restauranteurs, they sought to provide diners not just a sense of their tastes as individuals, but an insight into their uniquely Filipino identities.

-“We went to this underground restaurant in Argentina in 2008, and this guy was doing amazing things with Peruvian food: he was growing his own herbs, and foraging some really interesting ingredients.
+“We went to this underground restaurant in Peru and this guy was doing amazing things: he was growing his own herbs, foraging, and had really interesting ingredients.
 It was him and his wife, and they were traveling the world doing this stuff.
-So we were super inspired by what they were doing for Argentine cuisine.
+So we were super inspired by what they were doing for Peruvian cuisine.
 Most of their clientele were tourists.
-We said, "You know what, we could do this for Filipino food, and actually use it to introduce the flavor profile to a broader audience back home in the States.
-That's when The Wooden Table was born.”
+We said, "You know what, we could do this for Filipino food, and actually use it to introduce the flavor profile to a broader audience back home in the States.”

 For Jeff, seeking that broader audience meant tapping into his previous experience as a marketing executive and using that perspective to inform his exploration of Filipino cuisine.

-“I think that might be what separates us, in that we're not trying to elevate from the bottom, but we're trying to start from the top and inspire other people to do the same.
-We want to be part of a tide that lifts all boats -- and it's not just going to happen in food, it’s going to happen across the culture.
+“I think that might be what separates us, in that we're not trying to elevate from the bottom, but we're trying to start from the top.
+Our aspirations are to be the first, if not one of the first, Michelin-rated Filipino restaurants in the world.
+Or at least start the race, right?
+Inspire other people to do the same.
+We want this rising tide to lift everyone's boats up -- and it's not just going to happen in food, it’s going to happen across the culture.
 The food is just vehicle for accomplishing better things for Filipinos in general.”

 It’s a vehicle he’s very interested in modifying through his personal experiences -- not just for the benefit of the culture, but for the benefit of the individual diner.

-“I went to the Philippines, the provinces, and you're so close to your food, there.
-Animals are being dispatched right outside your bedroom window.
-Rice is drying on bamboo mats on the basketball courts.
+“I went to the Philippines and you're so close to your food, there.
 They have this unhusked rice, only because they don't have a way of reliably separating the husk from the rice.
 But it adds this nuttiness that's -- it's just fresh rice, right?
 The husk just adds a different sort of flavor, like it's roasted.
 And they dry it in the sun, and cook it right after.
-So we roast the rice with cornmeal, and it gives it kind of that nuttiness -- but nothing beats the real thing!” he says.
+So we roast the rice with cornmeal, and it gives it kind of that nuttiness -- but it’s fake!” he says.

 It’s this concept of authenticity that he sees as a major preoccupation at The Wooden Table, a path for his food to pursue what he feels are authentic Filipino-American flavors.

-“Spam?
+“Canned corned beef?
 That's not traditional Filipino food at all.
 But when I put dilis in spaghetti, people balk at it and say that it's not Filipino food, and how could you call this FIlipino food, at all?
 I don't even use olive oil!
 I try to keep it as pure as possible, as pure to the Filipino kitchen as possible.
-Just short of using margarine, I use butter.
+I am using butter, right?
+I just starting using margarine!
+I use butter, and I use vinegar.
 And that's a true experience, a true expression of Filipino food as I see it, but people say it's not authentic which I find highly offensive, because it truly is authentic.
 Maybe it's not traditional, but maybe that's what we should be talking about.
 Is this traditional, is it not, and does that matter?
-Or is authenticity what gives food soul?”
+Or is authenticity really what you are going after?”